 Combine your terms into search strategies

-Build strategies from your lists of words to give the database some options: (memory loss OR Alzheimer’s OR amnesia) AND (aging OR elderly OR seniors)
+Build strategies from your lists of words to give the online resource some options: (memory loss OR Alzheimer’s OR amnesia) AND (aging OR elderly OR seniors)

 Expand your list by thinking of related terms